scikit-beam/scikit-beam/doc/development/codeguide.rst

   2.6).

-* The core package and affiliated packages should be importable with no dependencies other than components already in the Astropy core, the `Python Standard Library
+* The core package and affiliated packages should be importable with no dependencies other than components already in the Scikit-beam core, the `Python Standard Library
   <http://docs.python.org/release/2.6/library/index.html>`_, and
   NumPy_ |minimum_numpy_version| or later.